-M.A. in Forensic Psychology: Professional Counselor Licensure Track
+M.A. in Forensic Psychology: Professional Counselor Licensure Track in Chicago

 Licensure-seeking students pursuing the forensic psychology master's degree may tailor their coursework to meet particular educational and professional goals.
 Students may choose from forensic psychology concentrations in child protection, sex offender, or correctional psychology.
 The program prepares licensure-track students to sit for the professional counselor licensure exams in Illinois (LPC and LCPC).